 - Followed by public hearings and final decision on the plan

 Environment Court Appeals.

 Frequently asked questions

-For more information check out the frequently asked questions for the district plan review.
+For more information on the district plan review check out the frequently asked questions.

 You can contact our District Plan team at firstname.lastname@example.org